aaravpanchalijs-code/aarav-demo/README.md

 # aarav-demo
-this is my demo repository
+This is my demo repository
+Author-Aarav